patrickbucher/learning-rust/diary.md

+# Day 79 (2024-06-11)

+I worked through exercise 48, which took a while to test, because the API key was only accepted roughly 15 minutes after registration.

 # Day 78 (2024-06-10)

 I worked through exercises 41, 42, 43, 44, 45, and 46 on file handling; and on